luiarthur/stochastic_AMS263/hw/hw2/tex/hw2.md

 ## Timings

-Note that the simulations were performed are a server so timings may vary according to the server usages.
+Note that the simulations were performed on a server so timings may vary according to the server usages.
 Also, in the metropolis step, an auto-tuner was used to determine the proposal step-size.
 Consequently, the burn-in was different for each simulation and the simulation times included the burn-in time.